Plug-In vs. Hardwired Level 2 EV Chargers: What Central Coast Homeowners Should Know

 Ready to Get Started?

 Thinking about installing a Level 2 EV charger at home?
-Let’s make sure it’s done right.
-Contact Elect Electric today for a no-pressure consultation—we’ll walk you through the plug-in vs. hardwired decision and take care of the rest.
+Let’s ensure it’s done right.
+Contact Elect Electric today for a no-pressure consultation—we’ll guide you through the plug-in vs. hardwired decision and handle everything from installation to support.

 About the Authors: